-Utilities and associations interested in joining InWARN should contact Brandon Cockrum, IACT, at (317) 237-6200, extension 234, or firstname.lastname@example.org.
+Utilities and associations interested in joining InWARN can get more information at www.inwarn.org or can contact Adam Watts at 317-234-7426 or email@example.com.

 EMAC is a state to state mutual aid agreement that can potentially support the sharing of water sector resources when interstate mutual aid is needed.

-The Water Security Division at USEPA published this new fact sheet entitled, " Interstate Mutual Aid and Assistance: EMAC Tips for the Water Sector."
-The fact sheet is also available at www.nationalwarn.org.
+The Water Security Division at USEPA published a fact sheet entitled, " Interstate Mutual Aid and Assistance: EMAC Tips for the Water Sector" which is available at www.nationalwarn.org.